tteguayco/DivideAndConquer-Framework/README.md

 ## Algorithms

-* Maximum of an unsorted array
+* Maximum of an array
 * Median of an unsorted array
 * Binary Search
 * Quicksort